albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-006`
     -   **Title:** Implement Recursive Socratic Inquiry for Self-Correction and Learning.
     -   **Status:** `Resolved`
     -   **Description:** Introduced the A.R.I.S.E.
 (Adaptive Recursive Inquiry & Synthesis Engine) architecture.
-This system enables a recursive learning loop where the AI generates Socratic questions based on its own outputs (drafts, summaries, final answers).
-These questions are saved as new tasks, which the AI then attempts to answer, creating a continuous cycle of self-improvement and knowledge expansion.
+This system enables a recursive learning loop where the engine generates Socratic questions based on its own outputs (drafts, summaries, final answers).
+These questions are saved as new tasks, which the engine then attempts to answer, creating a continuous cycle of self-improvement and knowledge expansion.
 This includes per-step inquiry generation and a dedicated `socratic_thought` classification.

 -   **ID:** `CORE-FEAT-007`
     -   **Title:** Implement Dynamic Agentic Relaxation for Resource Management.